 Ansible inventory groups

 On this page, we will call the group (or inventory group) the set of hosts for the Ansible inventory.
 Inventory groups are needed so that the bundle developer can use them in playbooks.
-The amount and types of inventory groups depend on the components defined via bundle DSL.
+The amount and types of inventory groups depend on the components defined in the prototype.

-Inventory file with groups is generated every time when ADCM runs any action, job, or sub job.
+Inventory file with groups is generated every time when ADCM runs any action, job, or subjob.
 The generated inventory files are named inventory.json and are located in the mount point of your file system (typically /opt/adcm/run/…).
-You also can download inventory file using the icon.
+You also can download an inventory file using the icon.

 The inventory groups that ADCM can form are described below.